What is the National Plan?

 Linked national initiatives

 The National Plan recognises that domestic and family violence and sexual assault do not occur in isolation from other challenges faced by individuals and communities.
 The National Plan strengthens linkages to other national reforms to create a holistic response to reducing violence against women and their children.
-This includes work relating to female genital mutilation, trafficking and human slavery, disability, homelessness, income management, children, and settlement services for refugee and migrant women.
+This includes work relating to female genital mutilation/cutting, trafficking and human slavery, disability, homelessness, income management, children, and settlement services for refugee and migrant women.

 Other helpful information